WPA — Password is its Weakest Link

-In addition, WPA and WPA2 passwords require a minimum of eight characters, and it also use a network’s SSID as salt, ensuring that hackers can’t effectively use pre-computed table to crack the code.
+In addition, WPA/WPA2 passwords require a minimum of 8 characters, and it also uses a network’s SSID as salt, ensuring that hackers can’t effectively use a pre-computed table to crack the code.

 What about wireless password cracking?

-Dan Goodin, IT Security Editor at Ars Technica, found a way to crack weak password used in WPA or WPA2 security protocol.
+Dan Goodin, IT Security Editor at Ars Technica, found a way to crack weak password used in WPA/WPA2 security protocol.

 What did he do?

-Instead of just trying out his methodology on a test setup, he got the permission of one of his office neighbours to crack his Wi-Fi password.
-It took him just 89 minutes to crack the 10 character, all-numeric password.
+Instead of just trying out his methodology on test setup, he got the permission of one of his office neighbours to crack his Wi-Fi password.
+It took him just 89 minutes to crack the 10 characters, all-numeric password.

 Trying it again on another neighbour, neither CloudCracker nor 12 hours of heavy-duty crunching by Hashcat were able to crack a password with no discernible pattern to it (i.e. a lower-case letter, followed by two numbers, followed by five more lower-case letters).